Community Grants 2025

 Some planning can be a part of an implementation grant application, but implementation must be the primary focus of the application.
 Implementation grants should be completed within five years.

-Categories and availability of funding
+Categories and availability of funding in the 2023 cycle

 A combination of planning grants, and both small and large implementation grants will be awarded from this grant cycle.
 The application, review process and grant terms for small and large implementation grants is identical.
 The reason for setting target numbers by grant size is to ensure a mix of small and large projects and to ensure space for smaller organizations.
 Planning grants have a similar application and review process but a shorter grant term.